 Immunotherapy is a treatment that gives your immune system more power to fight your cancer.
 Every day, our immune system recognises dangerous substances-cancer cells, foreign invaders like bacteria and some viruses-and hunts them down and destroys them.
 However, some cancer cells (including melanoma cells) have ways of evading your immune system, preventing it from doing its job.
 In fact, the immune system may not even recognise these cancer cells, and so they can keep growing and multiplying.

-Currently, the immunotherapies we will discuss below are given intravenously, with the exception of talimogene laherparepvec, commonly referred to as TVEC, which is given intralesionally (intratumourally, or directly into the tumour).
+Currently, the immunotherapies we will discuss below are given intravenously, with the exception of talimogene laherparepvec (T-VEC), which is given intralesionally (intra-tumourally, or directly into the tumour).

 Checkpoint Inhibitors